kirjs/code-howtos/README.md

 # Code HOWTOs gh-pages

-See master branch for the details
+See https://github.com/kirjs/code-howtos/ for the details